-- ADC event trigger
+- · ADC event trigger

-- Timer gate operation
+- · Timer gate operation

 - Selectable prescaler settings

-- · Timer operation during Idle and Sleep modes
+- Timer operation during Idle and Sleep modes

 - Interrupt on a 32-bit period register match

-These Operating modes are determined by setting the appropriate bit(s) in the 16-bit T2CON and T3CON SFRs.
+These operating modes are determined by setting the appropriate bit(s) in the 16-bit T2CON and T3CON SFRs.

-For 32-bit timer/counter operation, Timer2 is the lsw and Timer3 is the most significant word (msw) of the 32-bit timer.
+For 32-bit timer/counter operation, Timer2 is the ls word and Timer3 is the ms word of the 32-bit timer.

-Note: For 32-bit timer operation, T3CON control bits are ignored.
+For 32-bit timer operation, T3CON control bits are ignored.
 Only T2CON control bits are used for setup and control.
-Timer2 clock and gate inputs are utilized for the 32-bit timer module but an interrupt is generated with the Timer3 interrupt flag (T3IF) and the interrupt is enabled with the Timer3 interrupt enable bit (T3IE).
+Timer2 clock and gate inputs are utilized for the 32-bit timer module, but an interrupt is generated with the Timer3 interrupt flag (T3IF) and the interrupt is enabled with the Timer3 interrupt enable bit (T3IE).

 16-bit Timer Mode: In the 16-bit mode, Timer2 and Timer3 can be configured as two independent 16-bit timers.
 Each timer can be set up in either 16-bit Timer mode or 16-bit Synchronous Counter mode.
-See Section 9.0 "Timer1 Module", Timer1 Module for details on these two Operating modes.
+See Section 9.0 "Timer1 Module" for details on these two operating modes.